- List of Medicines Recommended for Disposal by Flushing

 - Questions and Answers about Medication Disposal

-Medicines play an important role in treating many conditions and diseases, but when they are no longer needed it’s important to dispose of them properly to avoid harm to others.
-Below, we list some disposal options and some special disposal instructions for you to consider when throwing out expired, unwanted, or unused medicines.
+Medicines play an important role in treating many conditions and diseases and when they are no longer needed it is important to dispose of them properly to help reduce harm from accidental exposure or intentional misuse.
+Below, we list some options and special instructions for you to consider when disposing of expired, unwanted, or unused medicines.

 Disposal in Household Trash

-If no medicine take-back program is available in your area, you can also follow these simple steps to dispose of most medicines in the household trash:1
+If no medicine take-back programs or DEA-authorized collectors are available in your area, you can also follow these simple steps to dispose of most medicines in the household trash:1

-- Mix medicines (do NOT crush tablets or capsules) with an unpalatable substance such as kitty litter or used coffee grounds;
+Mix medicines (do not crush tablets or capsules) with an unpalatable substance such as dirt, kitty litter, or used coffee grounds;

 Flushing of Certain Medicines